menrot/LeumiMail/README.md

 	2021-03-08 **Release 5.2** Support for Union bank PDF.
 Added command line arg. changed folder structure **Release 5.3** Removing the email option and adding parsing PDF.
 	2024-03-11 **Release 6.1** Upgrade to python 3.12
+	2024-07-11 **Release 6.2** Supports new PDF notices format from Leumi.
+Adds the subject in file name for PDF notices

 ## Usage ##